MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/manage-license-type.md

 - Licensing benefit for fail-over servers.
 Azure extension for SQL Server supports free fail-over servers by automatically detecting if the instance is a replica in an availability group and reporting the usage with a separate meter.
 You can track the usage of the DR benefit in Cost Management + Billing.
 See [SQL Server licensing guide](https://www.microsoft.com/licensing/docs/view/SQL-Server) for details.
 - Detailed database inventory.
 You can manage your SQL database inventory in Azure portal.
 See [View databases](view-databases.md) for details.
 - Managing automatic updates of SQL Server from Azure.
-- Azure active directory authentication.
-You can manage access to your SQL Server databases using ADD credentials.
+- Azure Active Directory authentication.
+You can manage access to your SQL Server databases using Azure Active Directory credentials.
 This feature requires that your instance is upgraded to SQL Server 2022.
 For more information, see [Azure Active Directory authentication for SQL Server 2022](https://cloudblogs.microsoft.com/sqlserver/2022/07/28/azure-active-directory-authentication-for-sql-server-2022/).
 - Best practices assessment.
 You can generate best practices reports and recommendations by periodic scans of your SQL Server configurations.
 See [Configure your SQL Server instance for Best practices assessment](assess.md)

 The following table shows the meters that track usage and billing for different license types and SQL Server editions: